 Speak up if you see something

-Don't hesitate to complain if you witness the mishandling of an animal—either yours or someone else's—at any airport.
-Ask to speak with the manager of the section where the incident occurred and report mishandling both in person and in writing.
+If you witness the mishandling of an animal—either yours or someone else's—don’t hesitate to report it.
+Ask to speak with a manager where the incident occurred and report mishandling both in person and in writing.

 By ship